juhgiyo/EpOraLibrary/README.md

 DESCRIPTION
 -----------

-As many people have experienced Oracle OCCI Library's incompatibilities, and problems in many cases such as
+As many people have experienced `Oracle OCCI Library`'s incompatibilities, and problems in many cases such as
 - Unicode environment.
 - Visual C++ Projects, that are linked with MFC Libraries.